-For the business operation of FRIDAY Insurance S.A. the situation translated into a strongly increased fraction of employees working from home.
+For the business operation of FRIDAY the situation translated into a strongly increased fraction of employees working from home.
 FRIDAY was fully operational on a remote basis from day one.
 The BCM has defined appropriate measures and reacted quickly to developments.
 The continuity of business operation was and is successfully ensured without interruption.
-According to the development of the pandemic the situation normalized during the year.